HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md

     - `<YOUR_NAMESPACE>` with your Kubernetes namespace

 ### Step 2: Configure License Management

-> **FIXME / PLACEHOLDER:** Document the IQ License Key configuration and rotation process when license requirements are finalized.

 The IQ backend server requires a valid license key.
 To rotate or update the license: